-- III.2.3.2.1 A teaching-intensive appointment is a faculty appointment that can achieve permanency.
-Teaching- intensive appointments are distinguished from general faculty appointments by a greater distribution of teaching and discipline-related pedagogical research. - III.2.3.2.2 Duties and responsibilities expected of all teaching-intensive appointees shall be as set out in VIII.1.1 except that teaching-intensive appointees shall generally be assigned a teaching load of 150% of their department's general faculty members' normal teaching load annually.
+- III.2.3.2.1 A teaching-intensive appointment is a faculty appointment that can achieve tenure.
+Teaching- intensive appointments are distinguished from general faculty appointments by a greater distribution of teaching. - III.2.3.2.2 Duties and responsibilities expected of all teaching-intensive appointees shall be as set out in VIII.1.1 except that teaching-intensive appointees shall generally be assigned a teaching load of 150% of their department's general faculty members' normal teaching load annually.
 The distribution of research and service expectations for members holding teaching-intensive appointments will be based on university and departmental needs, and shall be assigned in a manner consistent with the departmental norm for general faculty, with all members having teaching, research and service among their responsibilities.
-Teaching-intensive faculty are expected to be engaged in an ongoing pedagogical research program.
+As part of their research responsibilities, teaching-intensive faculty may wish to engage in pedagogical research.
 Teaching-intensive appointees may be expected to teach a portion of their course load in the spring/summer session. - III.2.3.2.3 The total number of teaching-intensive appointments shall not exceed 10% of all general faculty appointments.